braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 When you track an event with the name `Order Completed` using the format described in Segment's [eCommerce API](https://segment.com/docs/spec/ecommerce/v2/), we will record the products you've listed as [purchases]({{site.baseurl}}/user_guide/data_and_analytics/export_braze_data/exporting_revenue_data/#revenue-data).

-In the [web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#track-purchase) and [cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#track-purchase) destinations, the default mapping can be customized through the track purchase action.
+In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#track-purchase) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#track-purchase) destinations, the default mapping can be customized through the Track Purchase Action.

 {% endtab %}